Living the Questions: Curriculum

-Living the Questions does not offer a “systematic theology”, but is rather a thematic overview developed from questions raised in local parishes.
-It utilizes both written material and DVD-based input.
-LtQ curricula seek to expose lay people to the complex theological questions and perspectives that are taught in seminaries, but that often don't “trickle down” into the local churches.
-The programs do not aim to spell out new doctrine or to develop new dogma, but to resource people who are in the midst of a lifelong conversation about the mysteries of faith and life.
+LtQ does not offer a systematic theology, but is rather a thematic overview developed from questions raised in local parishes.
+LtQ seeks to expose lay people to the complex theological questions and perspectives that are taught in seminaries, but that often don't “trickle down” into the local churches.

 Reception

-Reviewers have called Living the Questions both “enlightening and inspiring” and “fascinating” in that the series raises questions many have “thought about but have been afraid to ask, and topics they know are important but don't hear mentioned in church”.
+Reviewers have called LtQ both “enlightening and inspiring” and “fascinating”, stating that the series raises questions many have “thought about but have been afraid to ask, and topics they know are important but don't hear mentioned in church”.

-In her book, Christianity for the Rest of Us, Diana Butler Bass notes that both the Living the Questions program and its methodology were part of the success and vitality of one of her subject churches, Trinity Episcopal Church in Santa Barbara, California.
+In her book, Christianity for the Rest of Us, Diana Butler Bass notes that both the LtQ program and its methodology were part of the success of one of her subject churches, Trinity Episcopal Church in Santa Barbara, California.

 In Big Christianity: What's Right with the Religious Left, author Jan G. Linn wrote: “Living the Questions is a welcomed … alternative to literalism that has promise in helping Christians find the biblical grounding for Bigger Christianity".

-The US liberal flagship mainline church magazine The Christian Century criticized the original 12-session version of Living the Questions for taking a fundamentalist-like position, “close to a mirror image” of “fundamentalists”.
-The principal course has since been expanded to nearly twice the original length, doubling the number of contributing participants and broadening the mix of contributors to include more women, more racial minorities, and more representation from the LGBT community.
+The US liberal church magazine The Christian Century criticized the original 12-session version of LtQ for taking a fundamentalist-like position, “close to a mirror image” of “fundamentalists”.

 Book

-Based on the Living the Questions curriculum and written by the series creators, the book Living the Questions: The Wisdom of Progressive Christianity was released by HarperOne (an imprint of HarperCollins) in August 2012.
+Based on the LtQ curriculum and written by the series creators, the book Living the Questions: The Wisdom of Progressive Christianity was released by HarperOne (an imprint of HarperCollins) in August 2012.

 Contributors

-All of the following contributors appear in "Living the Questions 2.0"; some appear in other curricula in the Living the Questions catalog:
+All of the following contributors appear in "Living the Questions 2.0"; some appear in other curricula in the LtQ catalog;